 Algae tend to have divergent actin-binding proteins (ABPs), but some species still carry out actin-dependent processes like motility, cell division, and predation.
-We are generally interested in how unique sets of divergent ABPs are able to accomplish these classic functions.
+We are generally interested in how unique sets of divergent ABPs can accomplish these classic functions.